- Home

 What is Wire & Cable Insulation?

-There are many different kinds of wire and cable insulation materials available and performance varies depending on the use case.
+There are many kinds of wire and cable insulation materials available, and performance varies depending on the use case.
 The three main insulation materials are Plastic, Rubber, and Fluoropolymer.
-The following is a list of wire and cable insulation materials with information on the typical uses, advantages, and disadvantages for each option.
-Insulation for both wires and cables are essentially the same.
-Wire insulation is insulating a single conductor; which is the definition of a wire.
+The following is a list of wire and cable insulation materials with information on the typical uses, advantages, and disadvantages of each option.
+Insulation for both wires and cables is essentially the same.
+Wire insulation is insulating a single conductor, which is the definition of a wire.
 When referencing cables, cable insulation is referring to a cable made of multiple (wire) conductors.
-Cable insulation can refer to the insulation type surrounding each wire, or the insulation of the cable as a whole.
-The type of insulation and level of insulation required for your cable to perform at its best will depend on the specific applications use case.
+Cable insulation can refer to the insulation type surrounding each wire or the insulation of the cable.
+The type of insulation and level of insulation required for your cable to perform at its best will depend on the specific application use case.

 Table of Contents